vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Nālandā, 602

-Nalanda Clay Seal of Hars.a, 531
+Nalanda Clay Seal of Harṣa, 531

 Naliasar, 562